Onogami Station

 Onogami Station (小野上駅, Onogami-eki) is a passenger railway station in the city of Shibukawa, Gunma Prefecture, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Onogami Station is a station on the Agatsuma Line, and is located 11.9 rail kilometers from the terminus of the line at Shibukawa Station.

 Layout

-The station is unmanned and consists of two platforms connected by a footbridge.
+The station is unstaffed and consists of two platforms connected by a footbridge.
 Platform 1 is a side platform.
 Platform 2 is an island platform; however, one side of the island platform is not in use.

 Platforms

 History

 Onogami Station was opened on 20 November 1945.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on 1 April 1987.